-B. Allocation of Funds
+B. Allocation of Funds and Process for Making Sub-Awards

 ESG funds committed to the State of Tennessee, through THDA, will be allocated as promulgated in the State of Tennessee's Consolidated Plan, as amended.
 THDA will spend up to 7.5% of its ESG allocation for administrative and planning expenses.
 THDA will share the amount available for administration with the small city entitlement communities that do not receive their own ESG allocation from HUD.
 Non-profit agencies are not eligible to receive administration funds.